japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 [TIP]
 ====
-Enable `INFO` logging level for the loggers that correspond to the link:spark-sql-AbstractSqlParser.adoc[AbstractSqlParser] to see what happens inside `sql`.
+Enable `INFO` logging level for the loggers that correspond to the spark-sql-AbstractSqlParser.md[AbstractSqlParser] to see what happens inside `sql`.

 Add the following line to `conf/log4j.properties`: